rizitis/G-SLPKG/README.md

 ## Install
-To build from source download or clone repo, cd to SlackBuild folder and
+To build from source download or clone repo, unzip and cd to SlackBuild folder, then:
 ```
 chmod +x g-slpkg.SLackBuild
 ./g-slpkg.SlackBuild